 In-office Teeth Whitening

 During your in-office teeth whitening, Dr. Young will place a protective barrier over your gums, to avoid contact with the whitening agent.
-The whitening gel is then applied to the teeth, and combined with the Zoom light.
+Then, he applies the whitening gel to the teeth and uses the Zoom light.
 The gel and the Zoom light work together to break down stains and discolorations.
 We will repeat this process in four, fifteen-minute sessions.
-In addition, we include custom whitening trays for touch-ups.
+In addition, we include custom whitening trays for at home touch-ups.
 Zoom whitening can whiten your teeth up to eight shades lighter.

 Teeth Whitening at home

-If you opt for at-home whitening, we begin by taking impressions of your teeth to create you customized whitening trays.
+If you choose at-home whitening, we begin by taking impressions of your teeth to create you customized whitening trays.
 These custom trays will ensure a tight, yet comfortable fit to maximize the contact between your teeth and the whitening gel.
 When your trays are ready, we provide you with syringes of carbamide peroxide gel which is a weaker strength than our in-office gel.
 Additionally, we give you thorough instructions on the home whitening procedure.
 Patients should wear the trays for 30-60 minutes per day for approximately two weeks or until desired results are achieved.